shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/dispatchables-and-events.md

 5. Check that other storage items correctly reflect the creation of additional Kitties.

 **Congratulations!**
 You're pretty much able to take it from here at this point!
-We've learnt how to implement the key parts of what powers a FRAME pallet and how to put them to use.
+We've learned how to implement the key parts of what powers a FRAME pallet and how to put them to use.
 All part IV of this tutorial covers is adding more capabilities to our pallet by taking what we've learnt in this part.

  To recap, in this part of the tutorial you've learnt how to: